Listen to “CHM108: Planning Homeschool Goals” on Spreaker.

 Happy New Year, friends!
-In this podcast I talk about ways of planning or “unplanning” our homeschool goals for a new year.
+In this podcast, I talk about ways of planning homeschool goals for a new year (and “unplanning” too!)

-My 4 basic tips for setting homeschool goals this year:
+My 4 basic tips for planning homeschool goals this year

 - Start with a dose prayer.
 Prayer is conversation with God and is easy.